 Doctors prescribe medications for pain, illnesses, and chronic conditions.
 When used appropriately, medications provide relief from health concerns.
 Unfortunately, many prescription drugs are misused and might lead to an addiction.
-Prescription drug addiction is a potentially deadly affliction.
+Prescription drugs abuse and addiction are both potentially deadly afflictions.

-The abuse of prescription drugs refers to the use of medications in any way that differs from the directions of the doctor.
-In most cases, the drug is taken recreationally or is used to obtain a feeling of pleasure.
+Prescription drugs abuse refers to the use of medications in any way that differs from the directions of the doctor.
+In most cases, the drug is taken as recreational or is used to obtain a feeling of pleasure.
 Some individuals with a prescription might accidentally abuse the drugs by taking more than the doctor suggests.

 Facts About Prescription Drug Use in America

 The abuse of prescription medications is a serious problem in America.
 Almost half a million individuals, around 475,000, are hospitalized due to problems related to the abuse of medications and nearly 5,500 Americans begin taking medications in an inappropriate manner every day.
 When the drugs are taken in any way that deviates from the directions of a doctor, then it can cause problems with health.
 Even drugs taken as prescribed can be problematic – read our article about prescription addiction to learn more.

 Taking medication without medical supervision is dangerous.
 The abuse of drugs causes several deaths each year from taking too much, detoxifying the body, or accidents that happen as a result of the drug-related effects.

 Prescription drugs abuse is a serious problem for young adults and teenagers.
 Prescription medications are given for pain, emotional health concerns, and other health problems to parents, friends, or even the young adult, which makes the medications accessible.
 Nearly 70 percent of young adults using the prescriptions were given drugs by family or friends.
 Many teenage students have abused medications by taking prescriptions without the supervision of a doctor.